MycroftAI/documentation/_drafts/Preparing-your-Skill-for-submission-to-the-Mycroft-Skills-Repo.md

 ### Add a Git submodule for your **Skill**
 Next we need to add the Submodule for your **Skill**.
 For more help on Submodules in GitHub, feel free to check out [this guide](https://github.com/blog/2104-working-with-submodules)

-Or, type the following in the terminal, assuming you are in the directory where you cloned `mycroft-skills`:
+Or, type the following in the terminal, assuming you are in the directory where you cloned

+`mycroft-skills`

 ```bash
 git submodule add $remote $name-your-skill
 ```

-where ``$remote` is the git address for your repo [example] (https://github.com/mycroftai/skill-configuration) and ``$name-your-skill` is the name you have given to your **Skill**.
+where $remote is the git address for your repo [example] (https://github.com/mycroftai/skill-configuration) and $name-your-skill is the name you have given to your **Skill**.
 In general, we normally use BLANK-skill as a format for **Skill** names.

+This should have edited the

+`.gitmodule`

-This should have edited the ``.gitmodule` file and added something similar to the bottom of the file:
+file and added something similar to the bottom of the file:

 ```
 +[submodule "NAME OF YOUR SKILL"]
  +	path = name-of-your-skill-skill